therealbill/rdbuploader/README.md

 # What it is

-A set of scripts demonstrating how to upload a Redis dump file to a remote (non-Redis) server
+A utility to upload a Redis dump file to a remote (non-Redis) server.
+It will probably evolve to do more, but this is a good start.

 # Why It Exists

 I initially began writing this for a Tutorial on how to copy Redis dumps to remote locations when I realized it would be more useful to make a utility and write the tutorial on the utility.

-The initial idea was to write it for Python and Go, and since I am learning Go I figured I'd continue it in both languages.
-They both do the same things, and use the same config file.
+Why would you want to do that?
+First, offsite backup is a good idea.
+If that isn't enough, consider some other scenarios.
+With this set up in, or used in another script, you can have point in time recover for Redis data.
+The default remote storage name is a timestamp based one.

+It can also be used in a strategy where the master has persistence disabled, to be handled by a "persistence slave".

 # How to Use it

-Since I've not yet written the setup.py, I'll go through using the Go version.

-## Installation

 Go makes this part easy.
 Assuming you have your GOPATH environment variable set up you simply run:

 `
 go get github.com/TheRealBill/rdbuploader/go/rdbuploader